kedro-org/kedro/docs/source/data/data_catalog_basic_how_to.md

 # Data Catalog how to guide

-TO DO: Revise any explanations where possible to make it more hands on/task based
+TO REMOVE -- Diataxis: How to but there is some explanation and it would be ideal to make this more task-based where possible.

 ## How to version datasets and ML models